-Moderately dysplastic nevi re-excision not necessaryNovember 12th, 2012 in Diseases, Conditions, Syndromes /
+Moderately dysplastic nevi re-excision not necessaryNovember 12, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Re-excision of mildly or moderately histologically dysplastic nevi (HDN) that approach a microscopic border may not be necessary, as favorable long-term outcomes are achieved without re-excision, according to a study published online Nov.
 5 in the Journal of the American Academy of Dermatology.